JoaquinPettinari/SignIn-SignUp-Template/README.md

 # 🔒 Login - Sign up

-This is a free basic template with authentication token and encryption.
+This is a free basic template with authentication token, token validation and encryption.

 📚 Technologies:
   - NodeJS